anjali-dhanerwal/clusterRight/README.md

      - **CloudWatch**: Read access to metrics, logs, alarms, and anomaly detection
      - **Cost Explorer & Billing**: Access to cost data, budgets, savings plans, and optimization recommendations
      - **Compute Optimizer**: Access to EC2, RDS, Lambda, and ECS recommendations
+     - Refer : user-policy.json and update resources to limit the access.

    The role requires four managed policies: